braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/sms/mms/create.md

 Contact Cards can be created from the SMS and MMS composer.
 Select the __Contact Card Generator__ tab to get started.

 Next, you will be prompted to input your company name or nickname.
 This is the name that your users will see when they save the card.
-A 20 character limit is enforced to ensure the user can see your whole company name/alias in their contacts and messaging app.
+A 20 character limit is enforced to ensure the user can see your whole company name or alias in their contacts and messaging app.

 ![Contact Card Composer]({% image_buster /assets/img/sms/contact_card1.png %})